legalese/legalese.github.io/_posts/2017-01-02-prior-art-legal-informatics.md

 coverImage: "/assets/blog/content/legal-informatics.png"
 date: "2017-01-02T00:00:00.000Z"
 author:
-  name: "Legalese Team"
+  name: "Meng Weng Wong"
-  picture: "/assets/logos/legalese-logo.png"
+  picture: "/assets/blog/authors/meng.jpg"
 ogImage:
   url: "/assets/blog/content/legal-informatics.png"
+published: true
 ---

 > "There is this tremendous body of knowledge in the world of academia where extraordinary numbers of incredibly thoughtful people have taken the time to examine on a really profound level the way we live our lives and who we are and what we've been.
 That brilliant learning sometimes gets trapped in academia and never sees the light of day."